-Rosedale's higher order thinking skills focused, differentiated curriculum with comprehensive instructional resources are the foundation for instructional excellence and student success across our Global High School Program.
+Rosedale's Higher Order Thinking Skills focused, differentiated curriculum with comprehensive instructional resources are the foundation for instructional excellence and student success across the Rosedale Global High School Program.

 Personalized Learning Through a Variety of Courses